gap-packages/ferret/YAPB++/simple_graph/gason/README.md

 gason is **not strict** parser:
 * Source buffer can contain more than one value (first will be parsed; pointer to the rest returns)
-* Single number, string or identifier will be succesfully parsed
+* Single number, string or identifier will be successfully parsed
 * Trailing `,` before closing `]` or `}` is not an error
 * Control characters in strings are allowed